ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/README.md

 --------------------------

-<h1>Meaning and effect of every Fast Flag</h1>
+<h1 align="center">Meaning and effect of every Fast Flag</h1>

-🎮 Task Scheduling and Threading
+> ## 🎮 Task Scheduling and Threading
-> `DFIntTaskSchedulerFPS` : Sets the target FPS for the task scheduler.
+> - `DFIntTaskSchedulerFPS` : Sets the target FPS for the task scheduler.
 A high value like 5588562 effectively removes the FPS cap, allowing the client to run at maximum possible frame rate.
-> `FIntRuntimeMaxNumOfThreads` : Defines the maximum number of threads the runtime can use.
+> - `FIntRuntimeMaxNumOfThreads` : Defines the maximum number of threads the runtime can use.
 Setting this to 2400 enables aggressive multithreading, improving performance on multi-core systems.
-> `FFlagTaskSchedulerLimitTargetFpsTo2402` : When False, disables the internal FPS limit of 2402, allowing full override via `DFIntTaskSchedulerTargetFps`.
+> - `FFlagTaskSchedulerLimitTargetFpsTo2402` : When False, disables the internal FPS limit of 2402, allowing full override via `DFIntTaskSchedulerTargetFps`.

-🖼️ Graphics & Rendering
+> ## 🖼️ Graphics & Rendering
 > - `DFFlagTextureQualityOverrideEnabled`: Enables manual control over texture quality settings.
 > - `DFIntTextureQualityOverride`: Sets the texture quality level.
 3 typically corresponds to high quality.
 > - `DFIntCullFactorPixelThresholdShadowMapHighQuality` / `DFIntCullFactorPixelThresholdShadowMapLowQuality`: Maxes out the pixel threshold for shadow map culling, ensuring shadows are always rendered regardless of pixel density.